MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-ad-auth-troubleshooting.md

 ## Check keytab file and permissions

-1. Check that you have created the keytab (key table) file, and that **mssql-conf** is configured to use the correct file with appropriate permissions.
+1. Check that you've created the keytab (key table) file, and that **mssql-conf** is configured to use the correct file with appropriate permissions.
 The keytab must be accessible to the `mssql` user account.
 See [Use adutil to configure Active Directory authentication with SQL Server on Linux](sql-server-linux-ad-auth-adutil-tutorial.md) for more information.

-1. Make sure that you can list the contents of the keytab, and that you have added the correct Service Principal Names (SPNs), port, encryption type, and user account.
+1. Make sure that you can list the contents of the keytab, and that you've added the correct Service Principal Names (SPNs), port, encryption type, and user account.
 If you don't type the passwords correctly when creating the SPNs and keytab entries, you'll encounter errors when attempting to sign in using AD authentication.

     ```bash
     klist -kte /var/opt/mssql/secrets/mssql.keytab